pgthaotran/MIS-451---Machine-Learning-for-Business----Q3-2024-2025-/Final Project_Clustering Analysis for Vietnamese Banks (Q3 - 2023)/README.md

 * `MIS451_FINAL_PROJECT_CLUSTERING.ipynb`: The main Jupyter Notebook containing all Python code and analysis.
 * `BCTC_Bank.xlsx`: The raw dataset used for the analysis.
-* `MIS451_FINAL_PROJECT_REPORT.pdf`: The comprehensive final report detailing the project's methodology, findings, and conclusions.
+* `MIS451_FINAL_PROJECT_REPORT.pdf`: The final report detailing the project's methodology, findings, and conclusions.
 * `MIS451_FINAL_PROJECT_PRESENTATION.pdf`: The slide deck for the project presentation.